 When you practice Sutherland’s non-doing biodynamics, it becomes an evolutionary approach.
 Biodynamics requires an embodied contact with the living whole-body breathing tides of primary respiration, which automatically evolves your consciousness.
 If you want to offer biodynamic cranial in the way that Dr. Sutherland taught, you must give up all of the following impediments:

 * Establishing a relational field.

-* Seeing the body as separate anatomical parts: bones, dura, CSF, nervous system, muscles, organs, fascia, spine, diaphragms, and evaluating the nervous system functioning in each part to treat it.
+* Seeing the body as separate anatomical parts: bones, dura, CSF, nervous system, muscles, organs, fascia, spine, diaphragms, evaluating the nervous system functioning in each part to treat it, tides, primary respiration, etc.

 *Orienting to the nervous system.

-* Treating symptoms, even an intention to heal.
+* Treating symptoms, or an intention to heal.

-* Feeling for, or visualizing tides, seeking midlines, establishing fulcra, creating a relational field.
+* Feeling for, or visualizing tides, primary respiration, seeking midlines, establishing fulcra, creating a relational field.

 * Shifting into a tide at will.

-* Entering the client’s inner subtle body space (the craniosacral system) to look for inertia, cranial wave patterns, tides, still points, midlines, fulcra, the status of the anatomy, etc.
+* Entering the client’s inner subtle body space - or the craniosacral system - to look for inertia, cranial wave patterns, tides, still points, midlines, fulcra, the status of the anatomy, etc.

 * Treating any specific anatomical compartment of the body.